-The field of education has a number of happy declarations and platitudes that sound inspiring, “Aim for excellence,” “We won’t leave any child behind,” and “Success, nothing less.”
+Our fields have a number of happy declarations and platitudes that sound inspiring: “Aim for excellence,” “We won’t leave any child behind,” and “Success, nothing less.”
 No one argues with the sentiment of such statements.
-We all want to live in a better world and plant the seeds of a bright future for our children and the younger generation through educational distinction.
-For stellar outcomes, academic prosperity, and masterful skill development, however, we must pay heed to metrics like celeration.
-The faster someone learns, the more time he or she has to learn other skills.
-We should wield the power of celeration like a Jedi Knight’s lightsaber helping others get better at whatever they endeavor to learn.
+We all want to live in a better world and plant the seeds of a bright future for our children and the younger generation through clinical and educational distinction.

 However, for stellar outcomes, academic prosperity, and masterful skill development, we must pay heed to metrics like celeration.
 The faster someone learns, the more time he or she has to learn other skills.
 Use celeration (rate of change) to empower faster outcomes for better lives.

 With case studies, chart explanations, Precision Teaching science, and more!

 We believe the "learner knows best," and it is our privileged responsibility to adapt educational materials to our learners' needs.
 We do so by precisely measuring behavior, judging the outcomes of the performance intervention on a standard chart, and make changes if the data tell us an adaptation is in order.